SilentCatD/react-scoped-provider/README.md

 </Provider>,
 ```

+These 2 two type only should be use one at a time for each `Provider` and keep it that way throughout the Component LifeCycle.
+Use them interchangably may cause unexpected behavior.

 #### Named Provider

 Out of the box, the `Provider` component will auto infer the type of each passed-in value for `primitives` and `class`, then uses them as the `name` to query instances.